tomkerkhove/toc/proposals/keda.md

 Security is one of our main focuses and we will keep on investing in that - This is why pod identity has been one of our main focuses for 1.0 and will continue to support more identity providers over time.

+KEDA is also planned and developed in the open to foster inclusivity and community.
+We have weekly community standups that are well attended from a variety of different companies ([notes here](https://hackmd.io/cEi_FerdQvyTvB1i-5U0kg?view)) where we can discuss, prioritize, and design features.
+KEDA is under the MIT license and we want to maintain open governance and open collaboartion as a core tenant of the project moving forward.

 **Sponsors from TOC:** TO BE DEFINED

 **Preferred maturity level:** Sandbox